Chaim & Dorothy Koppelman Foundation

 “Wow, Wow, & Wow” —New Jersey

-BLUE PLANE CRASH, 1961, oil on canvas, 62 x 68 in.
+WHITE PLANE CRASH, 1961, oil on canvas, 59 x 48 in. (detail)

 ARTnews“Dorothy Koppelman shows the arresting distinction of her own painting....
 The scything blades of color in the richly textured, formidably composed Carrots; the quick, cool lyricism of Young Boy; above all, the White Plane Paintings with their dominating interplay of vigorously incised lines, sweep of color and flow of white: all these reveal Mrs. Koppelman her own painterly mistress, well at ease.”

 “A description of what impelled me in the plane crash paintings is in Eli Siegel’s essay ‘Art As Rightness’: ‘Art gives a chance for everything to be right, by being seen right.’
-These paintings were done from photographs of the Brooklyn plane crash, New Year’s, 1961.
+These paintings were done from photographs of the Brooklyn plane crash, December 1960.
 Here, space became terrible, immediate, and snugness was shattered.
 The idea demanded large blank spaces directed by incisive black lines….
 My belief that beauty can be found in ugliness would never have existed had I not met Aesthetic Realism.
 Half of my perception would not exist had I not been taught to see that the terror of the world has some real coherence with its beauty.” —DK